zł617.80 tax excl.

 No product available!

-Module with LSM6DS3 sensor that combines a 3-axis accelerometer and a 3-axis gyroscope.
-The board is equipped with a Grove connector and communicates via the I2C interface.
-Seeed Studio 105020012
+Module with 3-axis accelerometer and ISM330DHCX gyroscope.
+Equipped with a Qwiic connector, it communicates via the I2C interface.
+SparkFun SEN-20176

 KAmodLSM303C is a module with the MEMS LSM303C chip from STMicroelectronics.
 The chip has a digital signal output (I2C or SPI bus) and allows measurement of accelerations and magnetic field values in three axes